MicrosoftDocs/memdocs/memdocs/intune/protect/certificates-profile-scep.md

    - Value: **{{OnPremisesSecurityIdentifier}}**

-After you finish and save the profile, Microsoft Intune appends the SID value and `tag.com,2022-09-14` to the SAN attribute.
-The final URI that's in the SCEP payload deployed by Microsoft Intune contains the object SID that maps to the user or device: `tag.com,2022-09-14:sid:<OnPremisesObjectSIDValue>`
+After you finish and save the profile, Microsoft Intune appends a tag with an object ID variable to the SAN attribute.
+The final tag that's in the SCEP payload deployed by Microsoft Intune shows the SID that maps to the user or device in Microsoft Entra ID.
+Example formatting: `tag.com,2022-09-14:sid:<OnPremisesObjectSIDValue>`

 For more information about the requirements and enforcement date, see [KB5014754: Certificate-based authentication changes on Windows domain controllers ](https://support.microsoft.com/topic/kb5014754-certificate-based-authentication-changes-on-windows-domain-controllers-ad2c23b0-15d8-4340-a468-4d4f3b188f16).